Ashishpoudel65/hello-world/README.md

 # Hello World Application

-This is a simple "Hello World" application created using HTML, CSS, and JavaScript.
+This is a simple "test site" application created using HTML, CSS, and JavaScript.

 ## Project Structure